murari90/mn-lib-demo/README.md

-# MN Lib Demo
+# MN Angular Library Demo

-This project is made as a library of components to be used with Angular
+This project is made as a library of components to be used with Angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.